top of page

 Reading + writing goal work (self-chosen novel and self-guided book report project)

-Art goal work (self-chosen paint practice)
+Art goal work (self-chosen paint practice); Clean up

 bottom of page